 When talking to clients about process automation I’m often reminded of the story of the bug in the rug.
 Trying to improve and streamline complex processes can be confusing and we can often become focused on the problems around us without seeing the bigger picture.
 The journey to automation is a complex one, with a wealth of variables to consider.
 There are many moving parts that must be taken into account before businesses find the right solution for them.
 Capturing an accurate view of not just all the parts themselves, but the way they move, interact with, affect and depend on one another has to be the starting point of any automation project.

-In order to see the entirety of the pattern, strong process mapping techniques and visualisations put you in the best position to make the right decisions for your business.
+In order to see the entirety of the pattern, strong process mapping techniques and visualizations put you in the best position to make the right decisions for your business.
 Getting the full picture early on helps to define scope – what steps can be automated to unlock efficiencies and which touch points may need to sit outside of an automated approach?
 All of this provides essential clarity for all involved parties, creating a platform for common understanding and ultimately ensuring the best possible conditions for success.

-exploring the pattern together
+Exploring the pattern together

 KYC activity can often have an impact across multiple areas of a business and involve a number of stakeholders and teams, sometimes based in different geographic locations.
 A common challenge we hear from clients is ensuring consistency across these different teams.
 While businesses will often lay out mandated policies and processes, the reality we commonly see is that, over time, different teams and individuals have developed their own approaches in order to meet the daily challenge of carrying out KYC due diligence activity.